twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 the contents with `exec(3)`.
 Consequently, the script's contents must either include a `#!` line or be an executable binary.

+By default chezmoi will copy your scripts to a target directory.
+Place them inside (`.chezmoiscripts`)[special-files-and-directories/chezmoiscripts] to disable this behavior.

 ## Set environment variables

 You can set extra environment variables for your scripts in the `scriptEnv`